the-pythonist/the-pythonist/README.md

 - Hi, I'm the_pythonist (not pythonista, not pythoneer).

-- Been coding in Python since 2018.
+- Been coding (on and off) in Python since 2018.

 - I’m passionate about Cybersecurity and Hacking.
 Hacking is why I began learning Python :)